(If you do need more information, contact Sharon at firstname.lastname@example.org or call 707-525-0143 ext. 116)

 Can I just get the juice?

-We are not a shopping service.
-Our program is designed to deliver hot meals daily to people who need them.
+Our program is designed to deliver fresh meals daily to people who need them.
 If you just need a single item, there are stores that will deliver, or friends or relatives who might be able to get that item for you.

 Can you deliver my meal for dinner?